Lome (Aanaa)

-Lome (Loomii), also spelled Lume, is a Districts of Ethiopia in Oromia State, Ethiopia.
+Lome (Loomii), also spelled Lume, is a district of Ethiopia in Oromia State, Ethiopia.
 Part of the East Shewa Zone located in the Great Rift Valley, Lome is bordered on the south by the Koka Reservoir, on the west by Ada'a Chukala, on the northwest by Gimbichu, on the north by the Amhara Region, and on the east by Adama.
 Mojo is the capital of the woreda; other towns and cities include Ejerie and Koka.

 Overview

 Most of this district ranges in altitude from 1500 to 2300 meters above sea level, except for a small portion in the northern part, which is over 2300 in altitude.
 Rivers include the Modjo.
 A survey of the land in this district shows that 54.3% is arable or cultivable, 3% pasture, 2% forest, and the remaining 20% is considered degraded or otherwise unusable.
 Vegetables are an important cash crop.

 Industry in the district includes 4 government-owned industries and 35 privately owned small businesses that employed 173 people, as well as 1278 registered business organizations which included 187 wholesalers, 495 retailers, and 298 service providers.
 There were 36 Farmers Associations with 11,138 members and 12 Farmers Service Cooperatives with 9974 members.
 Lome has 89 kilometers of dry-weather and 96 of all-weather road, for an average road density of 260.5 kilometers per 1000 square kilometers.
 About 48% of the rural, 83% of the urban and 60% of the total population has access to drinking water.
 Lomo also has rail access provided by the Addis Ababa - Djibouti Railway.